Nuclear Medicine Technology Program

 - In the past five years, our graduating classes have achieved an average scaled score on the certification exam in the top 20% nationally.

 - Graduates are assisted with job placement by the program and are highly sought after by employers.
-The program boasts 100% job placement rate within six months of graduation for NMT graduates actively seeking employment.

-- The NMT program is affiliated with excellent clinical training facilities including Barnes Jewish Hospital, Saint Louis University Hospital, Mercy Hospital - St. Louis, Missouri Baptist Medical Center, St. Anthony's Medical Center, St. Luke's Hospital, Christian Hospital, John Cochran V.A., GE Healthcare, Cardinal Health, and Memorial Hospital of Belleville, Illinois.
+- The NMT Program is affiliated with excellent clinical training facilities including Barnes Jewish Hospital, Saint Louis University Hospital, Mercy Hospital - St. Louis, Missouri Baptist Medical Center, St. Anthony's Medical Center, St. Luke's Hospital, Christian Hospital, John Cochran V.A., GE Healthcare, Cardinal Health, and Memorial Hospital of Belleville, Illinois.

 - Because of SLU's Jesuit mission, we offer volunteer and leadership opportunities that help students develop into exceptional, ethical health professionals.